medusa-project/medusa-copier-scripts/README.md

 The config directory will have the medusa_copier.yaml and rclone.conf.

-Sample docker-compose.yml, rclone.conf, medusa_copier.yaml, and crontab files
+Sample docker-compose.yml, rclone.conf, and medusa_copier.yaml files
 are included in the etc/ directory of this repository.

-Once those config files are in place under COPIER_DIR and the medusa-copier docker image is available you should be able to `docker-compose up` in that directory and then have copiers running.
+Once those config files are in place under COPIER_DIR and the medusa-copier docker image is available you should be able to `docker-compose up -d` in that directory and then have copiers running.
 The start.sh and stop.sh scripts do little more than ensuring that the log/run directories exist and running `docker-compose start/stop`.
+The sample docker-compose.yml file uses `restart: always` on the containers, so it shouldn't be necessary to do anything more to start them on reboot.

 I expect this to evolve a little bit to take advantage of some of the technologies to monitor and restart the containers when necessary, but as